 Best Buy has student-only deals available for students of all ages and for all stages of education.
 From discounts on computers and tablets to calculators and hard drives, Best Buy has options to make your learning more affordable.
 To explore these deals, all you have to do is create a My Best Buy® account and sign up for Student Deals.

 Lenovo offers college students a discount on their entire purchase.
 Click the verification button in the shopping cart to verify your status, and the discount will be taken at checkout.

 Eligible students can sign up for Office 365 Education for free, which includes Word, Excel, PowerPoint, OneNote, and Microsoft Teams.
 Enter your school email address to get started.

 Xfinity Student-Exclusive University Offers

 College students who aren’t living on campus can purchase Xfinity internet and get exclusive offers and perks.
-With Xfinity internet, college students receive a $150 Visa® Prepaid Card, access to thousands of shows and movies, streaming with Peacock, and six months of Amazon Music Unlimited for free.
+With Xfinity internet plans, college students receive a $100 Visa® Prepaid Card, access to thousands of shows and movies, streaming with Peacock, and six months of Amazon Music Unlimited for free.
 Confirm you’re a college student with Xfinity to enjoy these perks.

 Nonprofits & Organizations for Internet Access & Tech

 Several nonprofits and organizations offer additional access to discounted, at-home internet and computers to help students get connected to the internet for online classes or homework.

 Computers with Causes is an organization that provides refurbished computers gifted by their donors to educational programs, students, and others in need.
 To become a candidate for a computer, complete the Computers with Causes application form.

 EveryoneOn is a nonprofit dedicated to connecting low-income families to affordable internet service and computers.
 Use their offer locator tool to find low-cost internet and device offers in your area.